Fredf10/starfish_networkReduction_tmp/tasks.md

 * Verify that template networks are working (Jacob)
 * Delete baroreceptor references
 * Remove realtime visualization from published templates
+* Identify which templates should be released
+* Which features should be highlighted/demonstrated in the tutorials?
+Heart models, venous models, data processing etc?

 # Unassigned tasks